 Results from this experience:

 1) My son and I both learned that he is capable of doing more of the work independently.
 Now he rarely needs my help with assignments.

 2) The little man received a consequence at school.
 Ever since, he’s been respectful and appreciative whenever he needs help with homework.

 3) It was really hard for me to follow through and let him fail in this situation.
 I learned to stick to my guns and let go.
 Let reality be the teacher.

 4) He experienced the feeling of failure.
-He felt bad about himself.
+He felt bad.
 He didn’t die.
-The world didn’t end either.
+His future career as a doctor, entrepreneur, popsicle stand owner or whatever he aspires to be didn’t die on the vine either.

 Let them fail.